 Admissions are strictly on the basis of merit and the resident students are expected to maintain the spirit of camaraderie and dignity.
 The guiding principle for the Hindu College community has been to uphold democratic and egalitarian values and strive towards intellectual excellence.

 The Hostel is managed by the Hostel Committee which is constituted by the Staff Council of the College and executed by the Warden in consultation with the Principal.
-Mr. Chandrachur Singh, Assistant Professor in the Department of Political Science is the current Warden.
+Dr. Poonam Sethi ,Associate Professor in the Department of Commerce is the current Warden.

 The Hostel Office and the Warden’s Residence, located within the Hostel premises, are integral part of the Hostel.
 There are several employees to look after the daily chores in the hostel.
 They include an office clerk, a mess manager, mess/room bearers, cooks, watchmen, janitors, gardener and a few others for kitchen and pantry work.
 In addition, there is a dry cleaner and a newspaper vendor to provide services to the resident students.
 The health services are made available to the residents by the WUS Health Center located within the University Campus.